Attorney General Pam Bondi Subpoenaed by Congress for Epstein Investigation Testimony - PRESS AI WORLD

 side-post-image

-Congress Subpoenas Attorney General Pam Bondi for Epstein Investigation Testimony
+Attorney General Pam Bondi Subpoenaed by Congress for Epstein Investigation Testimony

-• Attorney General Pam Bondi is subpoenaed to testify about the Epstein investigation.
+• Attorney General Pam Bondi has been subpoenaed to testify before Congress regarding the Epstein investigation.

-The House Oversight Committee has issued a subpoena to Attorney General Pam Bondi to testify regarding the Justice Department's investigation of convicted sex offender Jeffrey Epstein.
-The subpoena directs Bondi to appear for a deposition on April 14, where she will answer questions about her department's compliance with the Epstein Files Transparency Act, according to CBS News and Reuters.
+The House Oversight Committee has issued a subpoena to Attorney General Pam Bondi as part of its investigation into the Justice Department's handling of the Jeffrey Epstein case.
+The subpoena mandates Bondi to provide testimony on April 14 regarding her role and the department's compliance with the Epstein Files Transparency Act, specifically addressing allegations of mismanagement and concealment of crucial information, according to CBS News and Reuters.

 SHARE THIS ARTICLE: